pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 reasons.
 I expected a terse, hard to learn golfing language which was faster than pretty much everything out there because it probably relies on a ton of hacks.
 What I found was a foreign, but yet familiar language with above average performance in its class.
-And the sobering realization that there is no magic under the hood, but just a simple and small language with the right influences is actually increasing the likelihood of me using it in the future.
+And despite the sobering realization that there is no magic under the hood, a simple and small language with the right influences is actually increasing the likelihood of me using it in the future.

 So in the end, don't be afraid of K & Q. It's amazing that this piece of technology prevailed all these years while the largest part of software